awsdocs/amazon-msk-developer-guide/doc_source/create-iam-role.md

 1. Under **Common use cases**, choose **EC2**, then choose **Next: Permissions**\.

-1. In the search box, enter the name of the policy that you previously created for this tutorialThen select the box to the left of the policy\.
+1. In the search box, enter the name of the policy that you previously created for this tutorial\.
+Then select the box to the left of the policy\.

 1. Choose **Next: Tags**\.